 Tampa Probation Violations

-If you face criminal charges in Tampa, you will learn a lot about Florida’s criminal procedure, which typically involves probation—a type of sentence imposed upon criminals.
+If you face criminal charges in Tampa, you will learn a lot about Florida’s criminal procedure, which typically involves probation—a type of sentence imposed on some people who are convicted of certain crimes.
 When a defendant is found guilty, they may be sentenced to jail.
 In some cases, the defendant serves a part of their sentence in jail and the rest of the sentence on probation.
 The defendant’s sentence is suspended while they are supervised in the community on probation.

-While on probation, the defendant must comply with a strict list of terms and be on their best behavior.
+While on probation, the defendant must comply with a strict list of terms.
 If they violate any of the terms, they can be brought before a judge to address the violation.
-If the judge determines that the probationer did violate their probation, the judge can revoke the probation (take it away) and send the probationer to jail to carry out their original sentence.
+If the judge determines that the probationer violated their probation, the judge can revoke the probation (take it away) and send the probationer to jail to carry out their original sentence.

 Accused of Violating Your Probation’s Terms?

-A probation violation is a serious criminal charge that may result in imprisonment or extended probation.
-It is crucial that you retain an experienced defense team.
-At Thomas & Paulk, we’ve handled more than 7,000 cases.
-Our team has what you need to take on the most challenging probation violation cases.
+Being accused of violating probation is a serious criminal charge that may result in imprisonment or extended probation.
+It is crucial that you hire an experienced defense team that can protect your rights.
+At The Law Offices of Jeff Paulk, we’ve handled thousands of cases and can help with even the most difficult probation violation charges.
 You have the right to challenge allegations that you have violated probation.

-In the face of an alleged probation violation, working with our Tampa criminal defense attorneys may be the key to protecting your freedom.
-Contact us today to learn how!
+In the face of an alleged probation violation, working with a Tampa criminal defense attorney may be the key to protecting your freedom.
+Contact us today to learn more.

 Probation Violations: Terms & Conditions